What Is an iBuyer? A Real Estate Guide

 How does working with an iBuyer compare to listing your home with a real estate agent?
 Let’s take a look at each option side by side.

-Aspect of the Sale | iBuyer | Real estate agent |
+Aspect of the Sale iBuyer Real estate agent

-Sale timeline | As little as 10 days, or up to 90 days if a seller needs more flexibility to stay, depending on the iBuyer | One to three weeks to attract an offer, and another 30-45 days to close |
+Sale timeline As little as 10 days, or up to 90 days if a seller needs more flexibility to stay, depending on the iBuyer One to three weeks to attract an offer, and another 30-45 days to close

-Home preparations | None required | Recommended to address certain needed repairs, deep clean, declutter, and stage the home for viewings |
+Home preparations None required Recommended to address certain needed repairs, deep clean, declutter, and stage the home for viewings

-Showings | None required, though some iBuyers will perform a virtual or in-person walkthrough | Anywhere from 10-25 in-person showings typically required to sell the home |
+Showings None required, though some iBuyers will perform a virtual or in-person walkthrough Anywhere from 10-25 in-person showings typically required to sell the home

-Offer price | 85% to 95% of market value | Strong chance of commanding 100% of market value or higher |
+Offer price 85% to 95% of market value Strong chance of commanding 100% of market value or higher

-Inspections / repairs | Generally no pre-listing repairs required, though some iBuyers will identify needed repairs through an assessment and charge a repair credit | Some agents will recommend a pre-sale inspection to identify any issues related to the home’s structure and major systems, seller may need to remedy or adjust price accordingly |
+Inspections / repairs Generally, this doesn’t require pre-listing repairs, though some iBuyers will identify needed repairs through an assessment and charge a repair credit.
+Some agents will recommend a pre-sale inspection to identify any issues related to the home’s structure and major systems.
+The seller may need to remedy or adjust price accordingly.

-Appraisal | An iBuyer doesn’t use a traditional appraisal but an automated valuation model proprietary software that processes various data to arrive at an offer price, usually within 24 to 48 hours | If a buyer is financing the home with a mortgage, the lender will require an independent, third-party appraisal before closing.
-If the appraisal comes in under contract value, it could create delays or terminate the settlement |
+Appraisal An iBuyer doesn’t use a traditional appraisal but an automated valuation model proprietary software that processes various data to arrive at an offer price, usually within 24 to 48 hours.
+If a buyer is financing the home with a mortgage, the lender will require an independent, third-party appraisal before closing.
+If the appraisal comes in under contract value, it could create delays or terminate the settlement.

-Title search | House will need to clear title; iBuyer will have a preferred title and escrow company, as well as closing attorney if needed in certain markets, expediting the title search | House will need to clear title; agents will often notify their title officers the moment they get a listing to find any potential title problems |
+Title search The house needs to have a clear title.
+The iBuyer will have a preferred title and escrow company, as well as closing attorney if needed in certain markets, expediting the title search The house needs to have a clear title.
+Agents will often notify their title officers the moment they get a listing to find any potential title problems.

-Financing contingency | None since an iBuyer provides an all-cash offer | This varies, depending on location, but in general, a financed buyer has a specified number of days to obtain a mortgage for a property under contract (or request an extension) |
+Financing contingency None since an iBuyer provides an all-cash offer Varies, depending on location, but in general, a financed buyer has a specified number of days to obtain a mortgage for a property under contract (or request an extension)

-Closing costs | About 1% to 3% of the sale price (on top of service fee) to include title insurance, escrow fees, and taxes | About 1% to 3% of the sale price (on top of commission) to include title insurance, escrow fees, and taxes |
+Closing costs About 1% to 3% of the sale price (on top of service fee) to include title insurance, escrow fees, and taxes About 1% to 3% of the sale price (on top of commission) to include title insurance, escrow fees, and taxes

 Real estate iBuyer FAQs

-Which iBuyer is best?
+Which iBuyer is the best?

 Since most iBuyers operate in a very similar manner and their service fees tend to be comparable, picking a favorite is really in the eye of the beholder.
-If multiple iBuyers operate in your area, it’s a good idea to request offers from more than one to see who will give you the best price for your home.
+If multiple companies operate in your area, it’s a good idea to request offers from more than one to see who will give you the best price for your home.

 Alternatively, you can try HomeLight’s Simple Sale platform, which facilitates cash offers.
 Unlike iBuyer services, Simple Sale is available across most of the country, and your home can be sold in almost any condition.
 If you accept the offer, the cash deal can close in as little as 10 days.